playfulprogramming/playfulprogramming/content/blog/angular-templates-dont-work-how-you-think/index.md

 >
 > A component compiles its template and assigns it to a `selector`.
 Whenever Angular sees that `selector`, it runs the template and injects an element with the `selector` to act as the parent.

 But see that's not right.

+# Explaining Angular templates the _right_ way

 Let's take the following example of a `do-nothing` component:

 ```typescript
 @Component({